HritikaGupta22/Dashboard-on-Pan-India-Consumer-Transaction/README.md

 **General Insights**

 - A total of 10,267 transactions occurred during the observed period.
-52.4% of these transactions were fraudulent, indicating a significant portion of fraudulent activities.
+- 52.4% of these transactions were fraudulent, indicating a significant portion of fraudulent activities.
-The highest individual transaction amount recorded is 9991.71.
+- The highest individual transaction amount recorded is 9991.71.
-There are 1,347 unique merchants involved in the dataset.
+- There are 1,347 unique merchants involved in the dataset.

 **Trends over Time**
-The maximum no. of transaction observed in _June 2023_.
+-The maximum no. of transaction observed in _June 2023_.
 In maximum no. of month no. of transaction happened is from 350 - 450.
-Over the period from _April 2022_, transaction amounts fluctuated but generally showed an increasing trend.
+- Over the period from _April 2022_, transaction amounts fluctuated but generally showed an increasing trend.
 However, after _June 2023_, the trend reversed, showing a decreasing trend until April 2024.

 **State wise Insights**
 The highest number of fraudulent transactions occurred in _Uttarakhand_.